 From a technical perspective, the same Logstash instances were configured to output data to the Logz.io Logstash listeners and over time Jacada migrated their shipping method to Filebeat

-The DevOps teams send a variety of logs across numerous data sources, including MongoDB, Docker, Nginx, AWS logs.
+The DevOps teams send a variety of logs across numerous data sources, including MongoDB, Docker, Nginx, and LaunchDarkly.
+There are multiple AWS data sources incorporated including AWS CloudWatch, and AWS CloudTrail.
 The team uses Live Tail to see the raw log output of their environment, which helps is cases where the team wants to view the effect of specific actions, when reproducing errors for example.

 According to Alon, after the migration to Logz.io, suddenly, the “logs became more “Accessible” for all teams.
 Whereas in the past developers would need the direct involvement of the DevOps team to gain access to, and analyze, specific log data, developers can now access Logz.io and independently create their own visualizations and alerts.”